“This is the kind of job where you just can’t rest on your laurels. You have to keep learning and progressing.”

 I arrived at GNAAS in 2018 after fifteen years with the North East Ambulance Service.

-I progressed from being an advanced technician to a paramedic, through working in ambulance control, with the Hazard Area Response Team (HART) and serving a stint as line manager.
+I progressed from being an advanced technician to a paramedic, by working in ambulance control, with the Hazard Area Response Team (HART) and serving a stint as line manager.

 What educational path did you take to become a paramedic?